javacc/javacc-8/README.md

 ## License

-JavaCC is an open source project released under the [BSD License 3.0](LICENSE).
+JavaCC is an open source project released under the [BSD-3-Clause](LICENSE).
 The JavaCC project was originally developed at Sun Microsystems Inc. by [Sreeni Viswanadha](https://github.com/kaikalur) and [Sriram Sankar](https://twitter.com/sankarsearch).

 <br>